scolecite/mica-gd355/lectures/w7-array.md

 console.log(myArray); // after
 ```

+`myArray.splice(0, 3)` means to remove 3 items beginning at 0 index position.
+Therefore, we removed `10, 11, 12`.

 Because an array holds many elements, you normally use arrays and for loops together.
 Let's put together everything we've learned so far to visualize our walking data:

 ```js